 The high number of participants reflects not only the unwaning interest in the development of ever more powerful magnets and new materials for the non-invasive examination of the human body and high-energy particle physics, but also the steady rise of commercial activity.

 In 1961, the first commercial NbTi superconductor was produced by the US company Westinghouse.
 The arrival of the first practical superconductors coincided to within a decade with the first successes in the magnetic confinement of plasmas.
 It was quickly obvious that for fusion reactors, superconductivity was going to be indispensible.

-Today—100 years after the discovery of superconductivity and 50 years after the first commercial applications—we have arrived at the construction of the ITER magnets, which will require 450 tons of Nb3Sn strand and 250 tons of NbTi strand.
+Today—100 years after the discovery of superconductivity and 50 years after the first commercial applications—we have arrived at the construction of the ITER magnets, which will require 450 tonnes of Nb3Sn strand and 250 tonnes of NbTi strand.
 The dimensions of the ITER magnets are approximately two orders of magnitude larger than those of the first superconducting device in 1965.
-ITER will also make use of the latest High Temperature Superconductors as part of the current leads that pass current to the coils.
+ITER will also make use of the latest high temperature superconductors as part of the current leads that pass current to the coils.